Afterdie/oraca/README.md

 ## Context

-The model does have access to the data itself making it scalable and compliant with zero-trust idelogies.
+The model does not have access to the data itself making it scalable and compliant with zero-trust idelogies.
 Here's the format of the data shared with the model.

 ```
 "data": {